anagrius/dog/README.md

 ## Work in Progress

-This project is not jet functional.
+This project is not yet functional.

 ## Vision